Lake Maxinkuckee Its Intrigue History & Genealogy Culver, Marshall, Indiana

 The most complete and accruate location finally comes from two newspaper articles or quips about the former Colonnade being owned and sold and pinpoint the Coloannde land its grounds with out any dispute as to its location 1904, Jun 8 - The Colonade lot, now owned by T. E. Slattery, is occupied by a promiscuous lot of tents such as lunch. lemonade and peanut, also a barber shop.

-The lots extend from the Lakeside Grocery. to the Shively Apartments and from Lake Shore Drive to arl Street.
+The lots extend from the Coffee Shop to the Shively Apartments and from Lake Shore Drive to Pearl Street., whic was found int a later new quip which is further down

 Thus the long debated of the location should finally be settled!
 Now for the chronological history and some of the above shall be repeated.